Covering politics with Google Trends

 Start by looking at search interest in health in the UK in 2019.Health is a key talking point in British politics, but the topic of health will not always be searched in an explicitly political context -- users might just be looking for their local doctor.
 We can use categories to refine this.

 On the results page, above the line graph, there is a drop-down menu labeled “All Categories”.
 Click on the arrow to view a list of categories.You can click through the parent categories to explore the full list, or type the name of a category to refine options.
 If you type “pol” you will see there are a few different politics-related categories to choose from.

 Select the main “Politics” category.
 You are now viewing results for health in relation to politics.
 Both the line graph and the related topics now look quite different!

 Scroll to the top of the page, then hover over the field where your health topic is selected.
 Click the menu and select “Remove”.You are now able to view detailed results in the politics category, for any time period not within the last 14 days.This is a particularly useful tool for getting a wide overview of highly-searched political terms and topics.

 There are many ways to put Google Trends data in context.

 In order to put political trends into perspective, you can compare search interest levels to consistently highly searched topics.
 These vary by country, but typically include news, weather, recipes, film, the president or prime minister, and certain popular sports.

-Crucially, it is important to recognise that Google Trends is not a substitute for polling data.
+Crucially, it is important to recognize that Google Trends is not a substitute for polling data.
 Search interest has no bearing on voter intention -- Google users may search for a party or politician for any number of reasons, without intending to vote for them.
 Trends data is indicative only of what Google users want to know more about.